Al-Hayat Media Center: 2014-2015

+On 15 February it released a video titled “A message signed with blood to the nation of the cross”.

-On 18 February it released a nasheed in French called Extend your Hand to Pledge Allegiance (Tends ta main pour l'allégeance), which begins with speech by Abu Bakr Al-Baghdadi and it is urged to make the hijra and join ISIS.
+On 18 February it released a nasheed in French called Extend your Hand to Pledge Allegiance (Tends ta main pour l'allégeance), which begins with speech by Abu Bakr Al-Baghdadi and it is urged to make the hijra and join IS.

 In 2015, Al-Hayat released a video called "Turkey and the fire of nationalism", all in Istanbul Turkish with a small portion in Kurmanji Kurdish.

-In 2015, Al-Hayat released a nasheed song "We are Mujahid" (我们是圣战士, although the lyric sings "Mujahid" verbatim), sung in Mandarin Chinese, which was the first ever Chinese jihadist materials published by ISIS.
+In 2015, Al-Hayat released a nasheed song "We are Mujahid" (我们是圣战士, although the lyric sings "Mujahid" verbatim), sung in Mandarin Chinese, which was the first ever Chinese jihadist materials published by IS.
 It was speculated that the song was targeting Hui people (Chinese-speaking Muslims), as opposed to Uyghurs, who speak Turkic languages.
-Chinese mass media and the Chinese government did not talk about it since they did not want to get involved with the battle against ISIS.
+Chinese mass media and the Chinese government did not talk about it since they did not want to get involved with the battle against IS.

-In April 2015, Al-Hayat, though affiliated Telegram channels, threatened to blow up Anzac Day dawn memorial services in major cities across Australia and New Zealand, as well as Melbourne Cricket Ground, should Australian Defence Force continues to participate in CJTF-OIR in Iraq.
-ASIO alleged the Sydney-born jihadist Khaled Sharrouf, who joined ISIS in 2013, was behind this propaganda push.

 In September 2015, it released an English nasheed video entitled "For the Sake of Allah", it was shown in its movie-like video "Return of the Gold Dinar", which was a propaganda video showing the Islamic State's new currency and denouncing banknotes and interest.
 It was explained by Lavdrim Muhaxheri.

-In November 2015, it released a Russian nasheed video entitled "Soon very Soon" (Russian: Скоро очень скоро) telling Islamic State supporters to attack Russian churches and government buildings.
+In November 2015, it released a Russian nasheed video entitled "Soon, Very Soon" (Russian: Скоро очень скоро) telling Islamic State supporters to attack Russian churches and government buildings.

 Later that same month, it released a propaganda video in multiple languages, notably in English, titled "No Respite", in which Western society, politicians and the United States Armed Forces are mocked, with the narrator stating that they "may have the numbers and weapons", but that their soldiers "lack the will and resolve".
-The narrator brags about the territory controlled by ISIS, stating that "its territory is already greater than Britain, eight times the size of Belgium, and thirty times the size of Qatar".
+The narrator brags about the territory controlled by IS, stating that "its territory is already greater than Britain, eight times the size of Belgium, and thirty times the size of Qatar".
 The video includes Barack Obama, George W. Bush and Bill Clinton, calling them "liars and fornicators".